Get To Guaranteed Rate Field: Metra

-But this isn’t to say that you won’t run into your own set of difficulties on the South Side.
-The Dan Ryan Expressway (I-90/94) in Chicago was recently called one of the worst bottlenecks in America by Some Highway Commission; the Red Line gets packed before games—and people often complain of the odor of urine, although I don’t remember it; and the neighborhood, while improved, is not a place where many folks remain after the game, and there isn’t much in the way of watering holes to wait out the train crowds.
+But this isn’t to say that you won’t run into difficulties on the South Side.
+The Dan Ryan Expressway (I-90/94) in Chicago was recently called one of the worst bottlenecks in America by Some Highway Commission; the Red Line gets packed before games—and people often complain of the odor of urine, although I don’t remember it; and the neighborhood, while improved, is not a place where many folks remain after the game.

 But as of 2011 the nice folks at Metrarail, one of the public transportation arms of Chicago, have introduced a new remedy to all of this.

 Metra is the commuter rail service serving the metropolitan area.
 Train lines run from towns as remote as Kenosha, Wisconsin and Manhattan, Illinois.
 It is a highly regarded service for commuters, with quiet and efficient cars.

 It can be used for getting to Sox or Cubs games, but from most routes it involves a transfer to the CTA Red Line downtown, and sometimes that includes a walk of a few blocks.

 In 2010 Metra feverishly worked on a station located at 35th and LaSalle Streets, which requires a very short walk to get to Guaranteed Rate Field.
 The new station is called the “Lou Jones/Bronzeville Station” named after Lou Jones/Bronzeville (snort), a state majority leader who passed in 2006.